What Is An Introvert?

 10. Your inner life is rich and vivid.

 Introverts tend to be very creative and imaginative.
-Because their energy is directed inwardly, they spend a great deal of time living inside their own minds.
+Because their energy is directed inwardly, they spend much time living inside their own minds.
 They think about things carefully and like to imagine all of the possibilities.

 This same rich interior life means that they are also very good at introspection and self-analysis.
 They think about their own thoughts and motivations a great deal and, as a result, tend to be very self-aware.